swcarpentry/sql-novice-survey/instructors.md

 $
 ~~~

-Note: There also instructions targeted at participants in the general discussion page (discussion.html)
+Note: There also instructions targeted at participants in the general [discussion page](discussion.html)